Sacred Valley & Classic Inca Trail 4-Day Trek with Machu Picchu

 ✅ Pre-Trek Briefing

-Enjoy a comprehensive briefing at 6 PM the night before your trek.
-This session will cover the itinerary, packing tips, and what to expect during your adventure, ensuring you’re well-prepared for the journey ahead.
+A full orientation held at 6 PM the night before your trek.
+Learn about the itinerary, packing tips, and everything to expect—ensuring you're well-prepared.

 ✅ Experienced English-Speaking Guide